What to do if…

 What to do now

 - Go to A&E now if no urine is coming out and discomfort is building.
-This needs prompt assessment and treatment.
+This needs urgent assessment and may need the bladder to be drained safely.

-- Call 999 if you think it’s life-threatening or you can’t get to A&E safely, for example if you are collapsing/fainting, severely confused, or too unwell to travel.
+- Call 999 instead if travel is not safe, for example if you are collapsing, fainting, severely confused, in extreme pain, or too unwell to get to A&E without help.

-- If you already have a urinary catheter and it has stopped draining: treat it as urgent.
+- If you already have a urinary catheter and it has stopped draining, treat this as urgent.
 Do not pull on it.
-Go to A&E.
+Go to A&E, or call your catheter care number if you have one and they can respond immediately.

-- If you have new leg weakness, new numbness around the genitals/inner thighs (“saddle area”), or symptoms after a back injury: treat as an emergency—call 999 or go to A&E immediately.
+- If you have new leg weakness, new numbness around the genitals, buttocks, or inner thighs, or symptoms after a back injury, call 999 or go to A&E immediately.
+Say that you cannot pass urine and have new back, leg, or saddle-area symptoms.

 What can wait

-- You do not need to “manage this at home” first.
+- You do not need to try home methods first.

 Important reassurance

-This situation is frightening and painful, and it’s common to worry you’re overreacting.
-You’re not: a sudden inability to pass urine with increasing discomfort is a recognised urgent problem, and getting prompt help is the right call.
+This can feel frightening and painful, but you are not overreacting.
+A sudden inability to pass urine with increasing discomfort is a recognised urgent problem, and getting prompt help is the right next step.

 Scope note

-These are first steps only—aimed at getting you safely assessed and relieving the immediate problem.
-Follow-up and prevention depend on the cause and should be handled with a clinician.
+These are first steps only, aimed at getting you safely assessed and relieving the immediate problem.
+Later decisions and prevention may need help from a clinician or specialist service.

 Important note

-This guide is general information, not a diagnosis.
-If symptoms are severe, rapidly worsening, or you feel unsafe at home, use emergency services.
+This guide is general information only, not medical or professional advice.
+If symptoms are severe, rapidly worsening, or you feel unsafe, use emergency services.

 Additional Resources